-The clearinghouse publishes on the B3 website a list of the assets referred to in paragraphs (ii) thru (iv) which are eligible to be accepted as collateral.
+The clearinghouse publishes on the B3 website a list of debt securities issued by treasuries from foreign countries and ADRs which are eligible to be accepted as collateral.

 The clearinghouse publishes periodically a list of assets deposited abroad which are eligible to be accepted as collateral.